 Potatoes are a really nutritious food that can be used in both hot and cold recipes.
 The risk presents itself when the potatoes are reheated or have been left outside the refrigerator for too long.

-This produces spores, that once inside the body, cause digestive discomfort and the symptoms of food poisoning.
+This produces spores that, once inside the body, may cause digestive discomfort and the symptoms of food poisoning.

 The best way to keep from having to throw them away is by mashing them or using them in a cold salad.

 Many people like to use celery raw because it lends an interesting flavor to salads and soups.